WHYAMERICASUCKS.COM

 War Risk Story

-The Iran War Record Supports Oil Shock And Base Hits, Not Every Viral Claim
+The Iran War Record Already Supports Serious Damage Without Every Viral Claim

-The clean public record already shows a dangerous war: Iranian attacks on U.S. and Gulf targets, wounded American troops, oil shock, and an urgent diplomatic scramble around the Strait of Hormuz.
-It does not currently support every viral battlefield claim now flying around online.
+AP reporting on the Iran war documented Iranian attacks on U.S. And Gulf targets, wounded American troops, oil shock, and an urgent diplomatic scramble around the Strait of Hormuz.
+The same public file does not document every viral battlefield claim now moving online.

 Published